 Start by facing the length of the board.
 Follow up by stepping on its front truck bolts using your front foot’s toes with the heel slightly angled towards the board’s back.
-Next, put your back foot at the tail with its core on the deck and positioned perpendicular to the skateboard’s length.
+Next, put your back foot at the tail with its core on the deck and position perpendicular to the skateboard’s length.
 Take note that you can put any foot forward.

 Step 2: Balancing

 With the help of the handrail you found, try to practice balancing on the board.
 Position your skateboard a few inches away and with its length parallel to the rail.
 You must be facing the handrail by then.